Home Topics Memorials Miscellany Transcripts References Family History Glossary Latest Beeston Blog About us Site Search

 By the end of l964, all of the other owners of the properties on the south side of the Square - including 1-7 Church Street and the Bank on the corner of Station Road - had also sold to the Council although, it appears from the photographs taken at that time, that many of the occupants were permitted to stay up to the time that demolition took place.
 No doubt, the Council was keen to keep up the appearances of that side of The Square while clearance and rebuilding proceeded to the rear.

-By the beginning of the 1970s, The Square Shopping Centre was fully opened and continues, still much as it was then, although once again (in 2011) we await news of more changes.
-The picture shown below, taken in about 1982, reminds us, however, that there has been subtle changes in the 40 years since the area was redeveloped.
-Then, there was two-way traffic through the square - and, indeed, along the length of the High Road.
-With pedestrianisation, the raised flower beds were cleared away, a controversial piece of sculptor appeared and a more fitting raised feature arrived somewhat later.
-Although the shopping mall itself had a bit of a facelift about 10 or more years ago, it is certainly due for some more radical action.
-As we have seen, this area has responded over the years to changing needs and to establish itself as Beeston's natural centre.
-It will, no doubt, do so again.
+By the beginning of the 1970s, The Square Shopping Centre was fully opened and continues, basically much as it was then, although over the years, it was remodeled and changed, most recently. when the tram came to Beeston.
+The picture shown below, taken in about 1982, reminds us of some of the more subtle changes in the earlier years.
+Then, there was two-way traffic through the Square - and, indeed, along the length of the High Road.
+With pedestrianisation, the raised flower beds were cleared away, a controversial piece of sculpture appeared and a more fitting raised feature arrived somewhat later.
+Since then, over the years, there have been several facelifts and alterations in response to changing needs and it has continued to serve as Beeston's natural centre, in a style more fitting to modern-day shopping habits.
+No doubt, it will continue to adapt as they change in future years.

 Square 1982